Pituitary Apoplexy

 International

-Pituitary apoplexy results in an estimated 1.5-27.7% of cases of pituitary adenoma, although the figure is probably closer to 10%.
+Pituitary apoplexy results in an estimated 1.5-27.7% of cases of pituitary adenoma, although the figure probably is closer to 10%.

 Mohr and Hardy reviewed hospital records of 664 patients who had surgery for pituitary adenomas.
 [4] Typical symptomatic pituitary apoplexy occurred in only 0.6% of patients with significant hemorrhagic and necrotic changes in 9.5% of surgical specimens.